-The proxied Jupyter tool is a useful place to develop code and analyses in a notebook style.
+The Jupyter tool is a useful place to develop code and analyses in a notebook style.
 Hub users can easily share their notebooks with other users by publishing notebooks as tools.
 A published Jupyter notebook enables other users to interact with the notebook, stepping through its cells and even changing them.
 But, when users run your published notebook, any changes they make to it will not persist.

-This set of instructions takes you through publishing a Hub tool based on your Jupyter notebook.
+This set of instructions takes you through publishing a Hub tool based on your existing Jupyter notebook.
 Here, we'll assume that the short name for your tool is toolname.
 To develop the notebook tool, all you need is access to Jupyter.
 You'll navigate between your Jupyter home directory, the Jupyter terminal, and your tool's status page from the Tool Pipeline.

 These instructions do not assume great familiarity with the Hubzero tool deployment process.
 However, you can learn more about deploying tools by referring to the other KB articles on tool deployment, including: Tool Development Workflow